hashicorp/terraform-provider-aws/website/docs/r/cloudtrail.html.markdown

 * `cloud_watch_logs_role_arn` - (Optional) Specifies the role for the CloudWatch Logs endpoint to assume to write to a user’s log group.
 * `cloud_watch_logs_group_arn` - (Optional) Specifies a log group name using an Amazon Resource Name (ARN), that represents the log group to which CloudTrail logs will be delivered.
+Note that CloudTrail requires the Log Stream wildcard.
 * `enable_logging` - (Optional) Enables logging for the trail.
 Defaults to `true`.
     Setting this to `false` will pause logging.
 * `include_global_service_events` - (Optional) Specifies whether the trail is publishing events